ScratchCoder135/oasis-project/README.md

 # 🎞Use artworks in our project:

 Make sure you credit us in your project, at an obvious location.
 For example, you may put our logo into your 3D game on the map.

+# Contribution Notes
+If you are contributng, read the contribution document.